FurryCoders/FALocalRepo/README.md

 modified, nor are submission files downloaded.
 Entries are simply listed and the program checks whether they are in the database or not.

+When downloading, submission and journal titles will be displayed in the terminal.
+Characters in the titles outside of the ASCII range will be replaced with □ to avoid formatting errors.

 Available operations are:

 * `login` Check whether the cookies stored in the database belong to a login Fur Affinity session.